kumahq/kuma-website/app/docs/dev/networking/non-mesh-traffic.md

 Otherwise, you will block the traffic which may cause the instability of the system.
 {% endtip %}

-### Policies don't apply to the non-mesh traffic
+### Policies don't apply to non-mesh traffic

-If you need to change configuration for the non-mesh traffic you can use a [ProxyTemplate](/docs/{{ page.version }}/policies/proxy-template).
+If you need to change configuration for non-mesh traffic you can use a [ProxyTemplate](/docs/{{ page.version }}/policies/proxy-template).

 #### Circuit Breaker